adjtomo/seisflows/docs/citeme.rst

     SeisFlows — Flexible waveform inversion software.
     Computers & geosciences, 115, 88-95.

-Publications which have used (and cited) SeisFlows (and SeisFlows3) can be found on `Google Scholar <https://scholar.google.com/scholar?cites=9435477750683593672&as_sdt=405&sciodt=0,2&hl=en>`__.
+Publications which have used (and cited) SeisFlows can be found on `Google Scholar <https://scholar.google.com/scholar?cites=9435477750683593672&as_sdt=405&sciodt=0,2&hl=en>`__.